jhnhnck/ironsmith/README.md

 Same as process but saves files to `buildPath` after running; Returns a promise

+### #loadDirectory(path, options?) ###

+Adds all files contained within the path to the Ironsmith instance as if they were loaded from the source directory; An optional options parameter can be passed with valid options being those from `Ironsmith.File.Options` and `Ironsmith.LoadOptions`; Returns the new files object

 ## Ironsmith Static API ##

 ### #loadDirectory(path, options?) ###